sesam-community/google-bigquery-sink/README.rst

 BOOTSTRAP_CONFIG_GROUP - the config group to generate pipes and systems in, if not set defaults to "analytics"

+BOOTSTRAP_INTERVAL - how often (in hours) to rerun the bootstrapping process - the default is 24

 Note that if you set up the MS to bootstrap a node, you should name it in such a way that it will not be overwritten by the generated systems which all will start with "bigquery", for instance use the id "bootstrap-bigquery".

 Example config: